Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Compile and Running.md

       `gcc -c` can stop after it assemble the source code(It can help to produce several individual files) `gcc -o` can change the default .o file name.
    4. Linking:
-      Linking the program takes one or more object files and combines them with various libralies and produce the actual executable files.
+      Linking the program takes one or more object files and combines them with various libraries and produce the actual executable files.
       Linker errors:
       First make sure you did not try to name two different functions with the same name.
 Next, make sure you did not include any files twice on the compilation command line.
 Finally, make sure you do not `#include` a _.c_ file—only header files—and that you only include function _prototypes_ in the header file, not the function’s definition
       Apply `-l` to link the outer library